bclover/real-world-functional-programming-book/gitbook/part3/README.md

 In weight lifting, there is the concept of [The Big 3](https://rippedbody.com/the-big-3-routine/).
 The Squat, Bench Press, and Deadlift.
 They are the core exercises, with ample sleep and protein, to become strong.

 List comprehensions are no different.
 The Big 3 for them is `map`, `filter`, and `reduce`.
-Here's a famous picture that helps visualize how they work using emoji 😂:
+Here's a famous picture that helps visualize in pseudo code how they work using emoji 😂:

 ```javascript
 map([🐮, 🥔, 🐔, 🌽], cook)